rudi-c/alchemy-book/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Static checking

+Use `mix dialyzer` to do static checking with Dialyzer.
+The first time should take a lot of time as it runs on the dependencies too, although the results will be cached.
+Note that there are still a lot of (what I think are) spurious warnings.
+This is to be fixed later.

 ## Deploying

 Create a symbolic link to your `prod.secret.exs` file (and maybe to your deploy script too):